 - In the Background dialog box of Google Slides, click on Choose Image.
 Browse your computer for the image you want to add and click on Open.
 Once the image is uploaded, click on Done.

 - Repeat the steps above for each Google Slides page, then add text boxes and paste your Google Docs content.

 - Once you’re done placing and editing text, take a screenshot of the slide.
 Then, open a new Google Docs document and insert the image.
 It’s not editable text, but it works.
-Adjust image size if needed.
+Adjust the image size if needed.

 Option 3: Use the Drawings Feature in Docs to Add a Background

 If you prefer to stick with Google Docs to create your background image under text, you can use the Drawings feature and add text boxes.

 - In your current Docs file, position the cursor and select Insert > Drawing > + New.